 The retailers who had already diversified last-mile offerings like curbside pickup and BODFS worked quickly to add delivery capacity – leaving other retailers to ask how quickly they could ramp up.
 Companies that had already invested in the infrastructure necessary to enable alternative fulfillment methods like BOPIS easily layered on delivery.
 In the first five weeks of the pandemic, Roadie added more than 3,000 stores to our platform that began operating as mini distribution centers while customers sheltered in place.

 Consumers have learned a lot about navigating their new normal and are continuing to make adjustments in a pandemic that’s likely to be here for a while.
 But even as masked shoppers return to brick-and-mortar stores, retail foot traffic is still way down.
 Consumers are still being cautious.
 Even the most optimistic merchants are holding out for a slow return to pre-COVID conditions.
 The truth is, we don’t think there will be a “post-COVID” world.
 There’s pre-COVID and there’s the world we’re making deliveries in now.

-Plus, as more and more consumers experiment with home delivery for items like groceries and home supplies, we’re finding that they’re adjusting to it fast.
+Plus, as more and more consumers experiment with construction supply delivery services and home delivery for items like groceries and home goods, we’re finding that they’re adjusting to it fast.
 And if you think about it, it’s not that new of an idea: we used to have visits from the milkman, the ice man, the egg man… all this stuff used to show up on our doorsteps.
 So in a way, home grocery and supply delivery is a return to our roots as much as it is something new and modern.

 Customer preferences and expectations are shifting, too.
 Once you know how easy it is to get something delivered to your doorstep in a few hours, why risk the store?
 Or even longer-reaching, why burn the daylight it’ll take for you to drive over, pick something up and come home when you could be spending time with your family?